safespring/web/content/tjanster/utbildning/cloud-strategy-for-top-level-managers.md

 CEO, CTO, IT Managers, Development Managers, Technical Managers, Line managers, top-level managers, etc.

 ### Duration
-1-2 lectures
+1 day (1-2 lectures)

 ### Topics Covered

-- Definition of current state
-  - for the company with respect to IT support
+- Definition of **current** state for the company with respect to IT support
-- Definition of desired state
-  - for the company with respect to IT support
+- Definition of **desired** state for the company with respect to IT support
 - Possible and suggested paths and directions going forward
 - Strategy
 - Organization